seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 4. **Recruitment**: Recruitment is based on estimated number of male crab within the 90-104 mm CL size class in each year.
-The 2018 trawl-survey area-swept estimate of 0.154 million male SMBKC in this size class is the third lowest in the 41 years since 1978 and follows the lowest (as observed in 2017).
+The 2018 trawl-survey area-swept estimate of 0.154 million male SMBKC in this size class is the third lowest in the 41 years since 1978 and follows the lowest previously observed in 2017.
 The recent six-year (2013 - 2018) average recruitment is only 45% of this mean.
 In the pot-survey, the abundance of this size group in 2017 was also the second-lowest in the time series (22% of the mean for the available pot-survey data) whereas in 2018 the value was the lowest observed at only 10% of the mean value.